parth0808/REST_API_Node.js/README.md

-# Required Dependancies for this project
+# Required Dependencies for this project

-dependencies:
+##dependencies:
     body-parser: ^1.19.0
     express: ^4.17.1
     mongodb: ^3.3.2